Professor Joe Dong

 Future Grid Cluster

 Professor Z.Y.
 (Joe) Dong is Head of School of Electrical and Information Engineering, the University of Sydney, and a contractor with Ausgrid and EPRI, USA.
-He is now a member of the ARC College of Expert.
+He is now a member of the ARC College of Experts.
 Prior to joining the University of Sydney in 2013, he was Ausgrid Chair and Director of Ausgrid Centre of Excellence for Intelligent Electricity Networks (CIEN) at the University of Newcastle, Australia.
 He has also worked for Hong Kong Polytechnic University and as system planning manager with Transend Networks, Australia.
 Professor Dong's research interest includes power system planning and stability, smart grid, load modeling, renewable energy, electricity market, and computational methods.
 He is an editor of IEEE TRANSACTIONS ON SMART GRID, IEEE PES LETTERS, IET RENEWABLE POWER GENERATION, and Journal of Modern Power Systems and Clean Energy.
 He is an international Advisor for the lead Chinese journal of Automation of Electric Power Systems.
 He also serves as guest editor for International Journal of Systems Science.

 Professor Dong has been a contractor with EPRI, USA since 2001.
 He has been the principle investigator for over 10 EPRI projects, 12 ARC grants, 4 grants under HK RGC & ITF scheme, and partner investigator of 2 theme based projects in Hong Kong.
 He has many industrial R&D and consulting projects in power system planning, stability, smart grid, electricity market analysis and load modeling areas.
 He developed the load models for Western Power Corporation's daily usage in operations and planning of Western Australia's transmission network.
 He leads the gas and electricity network co-planning for the $12.6m CSIRO Future Grid project.
 He also worked with government on smart grid cyber security.
 He is a member of IEEE taskforce on power system cascading failure, and a chapter coordinator for CIGRE work group on load modeling.
 He is the Deputy Chair for Smart Grid Australia (SGA) study group and leads its research domain on cyber physical systems, including representing SGA at the International Federation of Smart Grid.
 He established a team of 28 at Ausgrid Centre for Intelligent Electricity Networks to provide R&D support for the $100m Smart Grid, Smart City demonstration project.